crashnaut/jtosta/README.md

     *   Consider using a library like React Hook Form for form management and Firebase Authentication for securing the admin area.

+## Rollout and Deployment

+### Initiating a Rollout

+A "rollout" refers to the process of deploying updates to the live version of the website.
+This ensures that the latest changes are accessible to users.
+Below are the detailed steps to create and complete a rollout:

+#### From VS Code or Similar Environments

+**Step 1: Development and Testing**

+   -   **Code Updates:** Make necessary changes to the website's codebase, such as fixing bugs, adding new features, or modifying content.
+   -   **Local Testing:** Thoroughly test all changes on your local development server (using `npm run dev` or `yarn dev`) to ensure everything functions as expected.
+   -   **Commit Changes:** Once satisfied, commit the changes to your Git repository using `git commit -m "Your commit message"`.

+**Step 2: Building for Production**

+   -   **Production Build:** Run the build command to prepare your code for deployment:

 ```